Breakthrough/PySceneDetect/docs/reference/creating-new-scene-detectors.md

-Creating a new scene detection method should be intuitive if you are familiar with Python and OpenCV already.
+Creating a new scene detection method is intuitive if you are familiar with Python and OpenCV already.
 A `SceneDetector` is an object implementing the following class & methods (only prototypes are shown as an example):

 ```python
 from scenedetect.scene_detector import SceneDetector